MIMICLab/EdgeGemmaSpeak/README.md

 - Close other audio applications
 - Adjust VAD threshold: `--stt-vad-threshold 0.3`
 - Reduce silence duration for faster response: `--stt-vad-min-silence-duration 500`

+### Speaker Echo/Feedback Issues

+If the TTS output is being picked up by the microphone:
+- Use headphones instead of speakers
+- Reduce speaker volume
+- Increase the distance between microphone and speakers
+- The system automatically pauses STT during TTS playback to minimize echo

 ### Model File Not Found